mechmotum/mechmotum.github.io/content/pages/guide.rst

 - Attend biweekly `lab meetings <#laboratory-meetings>`_.
 Ask a lab member for the calendar invite with the video chat link.
-- Send out an AIO (see below) before your regular mentor meetings if requested by your supervisors.
+- Send out an AIO (see below) before your regular mentor meetings if requested by your supervisor(s).
 - Get campus card access to the bicycle lab and bicycle lab storage (if needed).
-These can be requested from Jason.
+These can be requested from Jason by sending him an email with your student ID number, TU Delft email address, and expected duration of access.
   Ask for a tour of the space from a current lab member before you start working there.
 - Request access to the lab's shared Google Drive from Jason.
-- We have the optional "Cheese for Thought" lunch every Thursday at 12:00, meet at the lab.
+- We have the optional "Cheese for Thought" lunch every Wednesday at 12:00, meet at the lab.
 This is a chance to discuss topics informally.
 - Every other week (opposite lab meeting weeks) we go for snacks and drinks in Delft on Fridays @ 17:00.
 - See the `recommended reading list <#recommended-reading>`_ below for some